 Single-needle machines :

 Basic machines – all embroidery stitching techniques are possible.

-Mid-price machines – bigger hoop, edit designs on the machine.
+Lower mid-price machines – bigger hoop, edit single designs or text on the machine.

 Upper price machines – big screen.

 Top-of-line – jumbo hoop, wi-fi, auto-digitising. . . no ’embroidery only’ machines at this price level.

 When you’re familiar with embroidering, and find you enjoy doing your own editing on the machine, you may want to get a big screen machine so you can see clearly what you are doing.